-The logbooks and paperwork are carefully reviewed because these document the historical care or abuse that was given to this particular helicopter.
+The logbooks and paperwork are carefully reviewed because these documents the historical care or abuse that was given to this helicopter.
 This review documents whether maintenance was done to keep the aircraft in top condition or just to maintain a minimal level of airworthiness.
 Frequently, what is not recorded is important, e.g. missing annual inspections, missing or defaced logbook pages, and undocumented modifications.
 Special attention is given to any incidents of past damage history as this may or may not have a significant impact on the helicopters value.

 **Note: An appraisal inspection is not a mechanical inspection.
 It is a value inspection.
 For a pre-purchase inspection or another mechanical inspection please contact a licensed A&P mechanic who is familiar with the aircraft make and model.